joushx/plugshark/README.md

 the [poorly documented C API](https://www.wireshark.org/docs/wsdg_html_chunked/ChDissectAdd.html) or the less performant [Lua API](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm_modules.html).

-There exists a Rust project for crating dissectors called [WSDF](https://github.com/ghpr-asia/wsdf), but it mainly focuses on writing analyzers from Rust structures using a declarative method.
+There exists a Rust project for creating dissectors called [WSDF](https://github.com/ghpr-asia/wsdf), but it mainly focuses on writing analyzers from Rust structures using a declarative method.
 This doesn't work so well when you have more complex dissector requirements, such as protocols that work entirely on a bitstream level.